-The two phenotypes are premixed at various $\Phi_\mathrm{MF}$ and seeded onto the substrates that are mechanically rubbed with sandpaper to establish directional cues (Fig. \ref{fig:substrates}a).
-The cells were seeded at $\rho_\mathrm{cell} \approx$ 750 mm$^{-1}$, and then fixed after 96 hours.
-Cell alignment is characterized by the 2D order parameter $S = \langle2\cos^2\theta-1\rangle$, where $\theta$ denotes the deviation of the cell angle extracted from the preferred orientation (denoted by the double-sided arrow, Fig. \ref{fig:substrates}b).
+Surface topography can impose strong orientational guidance on fibroblasts and myofibroblasts through contact guidance \cite{babakhanova2020cell,chen2022nematic,pot2010nanoscale}.
+One study directly compared the sensitivity of fibroblasts versus myofibroblasts to the dimension of topographic features, but the comparison was carried out for individual cells \cite{pot2010nanoscale}.
+Does increasing $\Phi_\mathrm{MF}$ in the monolayer also impede its ability to align with the imposed orientation?
+To answer this question, the two phenotypes are premixed at various $\Phi_\mathrm{MF}$ and seeded onto the substrates that are mechanically rubbed with sandpaper (Fig. \ref{fig:substrates}a).
+This method establishes directional cues that are spaced at length scales larger than the cells (Fig. S8).
+This spacing ensures the guidance in cell orientation is not imposed on individual cells, allowing cell–cell and cell–substrate interactions to collectively establish global alignment.
+Cells were seeded at $\rho_\mathrm{cell} \approx 750~\mathrm{cells~mm^{-2}}$, and then fixed after 96 hours, to allow sufficient time for the cells to reach the final arrested state.
+Cell alignment is characterized by the 2D order parameter $S = \langle2\cos^2\theta-1\rangle$, where $\theta$ denotes the deviation of the cell angle (Fig. \ref{fig:substrates}b) extracted from the preferred orientation (denoted by the double-sided arrow in Fig. \ref{fig:substrates}a).
 The order parameter $S$ decreases from around 0.6 to around 0.3 as the $\Phi_\mathrm{MF}$ increases from 10\% to 70\%.
 The slowdown in defect recombination dynamics similarly leads to a decrease in $S$ when cells are seeded on a unidirectionally oriented substrate.